williamscorey/Client-Website/README.md

 We used images that our client gave us for our website.
 For a few low resolution pictures that needed to be scaled up, we used an AI to upscale the resolution so that they wouldn't look as blurry.

 Corey: I personally found coding really fun and I definetly want to do more with it.

+Noe: I liked putting images in the website!